 Hambo is, although mostly referred to as a Swedish gammaldans, a type of polska.

-The hambo dance uses eight bars, and contains four elements, namely dalsteg for two bars, walking steps for one bar, entering/quitting the hambo turns for one bar, and hambo turns for four bars.
+The hambo dance uses eight bars.
+It contains four elements; dalsteg two bars, walking steps one bar, hambo turns four bars, and ending the hambo turns one bar.

 At the first beat of every bar the knees are softly bended (curtsying).
 That applies for both the leader and the follower